20centcroak/github-cheatsheet/cheatsheet.md

     git log --oneline
 >79930f9 (HEAD -> develop, origin/master, origin/develop, master) Merge branch 'conflict-feature'

 The log indicates that HEAD points on the tip of *develop* branch and on the tip of *master* branch.
 It also points on the tip of the remotes branch *origin/master* and *origin/develop*.
 It means that all commits have been pushed to the the remote branches.
-But it does not know about the actual remote s
+But it does not know about the actual remote state.
+If the remote contains new commits from another user in branch *develop*, the actual tip of remote branches *master* or *develop* can points on different commits
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTIyNjAyNiwxODk3NjczMzU2LC0xNjgzOT
+eyJoaXN0b3J5IjpbMjEwODc0NDkzLDE4OTc2NzMzNTYsLTE2OD
-UwNTM0LDE1NzI0OTQ0ODYsLTU4MDcxMjUxOCwxNzc4ODUwNDA1
+M5NTA1MzQsMTU3MjQ5NDQ4NiwtNTgwNzEyNTE4LDE3Nzg4NTA0
-LC03ODM2MjIxMDUsMzI1MDc1MjYzLDkwNjMxODAxNSwtMTY4Nj
+MDUsLTc4MzYyMjEwNSwzMjUwNzUyNjMsOTA2MzE4MDE1LC0xNj
-k2NjY5MSwtMjAwNDQ5OTQxOSwxOTUxNzAxNDMzLDE0NDE2NjYz
+g2OTY2NjkxLC0yMDA0NDk5NDE5LDE5NTE3MDE0MzMsMTQ0MTY2
-NzAsMTU5MTM5MzQ5OSwtMTY0MjYwODE5NCwtMTUxMzMwMjgyLD
+NjM3MCwxNTkxMzkzNDk5LC0xNjQyNjA4MTk0LC0xNTEzMzAyOD
-ExNTkzNjM1ODcsMTk5NjQ2Nzc3OSwzNTk2NDUwNzYsLTU5MDU0
+IsMTE1OTM2MzU4NywxOTk2NDY3Nzc5LDM1OTY0NTA3NiwtNTkw
-MzYyNl19
+NTQzNjI2XX0=
 -->